 How to cook a turkey

-This hub will discuss a step by step method to cook a turkey.
-The recipe is not too challenging and the results are very tasty.
+This hub will discuss a step by step method to cook a whole turkey.
+This recipe for how to cook a whole turkey is not too challenging and the results are very tasty.

 For moist and delicious turkey, you will even be using butter.
 Please read on to learn more.:

 - Many people cook turkeys several times a year, especially to serve a large family.